 The same sort of boots worn by our enlisted military, combat boots prioritize function over form.
 They provide an excellent combination of grip, stabilization, and protection.

-Plus, they enjoy a niche popularity that’s continuing to grow amongst counterculture groups!
+Plus, they enjoy a niche popularity that’s continuing to grow amongst counterculture groups.

 The 1490 is a classic Dr. Martens punk silhouette with higher laces and more attitude.
 It features all the distinctive Doc details: grooved sides, yellow stitching and heel-loop.
 Built to last, this unisex boot is forged using one of the finest methods of construction: utilizing a Goodyear welt and heat-sealing it to the sole

-High heels, round or pointed toes, and no lacing: Cowboy boots are a style entirely unto themselves.
+Underslung and slightly higher heels, round or pointed toes, and no lacing: Cowboy boots are a style entirely unto themselves.
 Cowboy boots are usually made from cowhide leather and are sometimes decorated.

 You’ll also see cowboy boots made from a plethora of exotic animal skins like buffalo, snake, and alligator.
+The heel heights themselves also differ, depending on if you’re mostly walking in them, or riding, etc.

 Tecovas’ Cartwright Cowboy Boots are handmade in the traditional style, with modern embellishments of toe stitching and hand-corded patterns on the shaft.